 Conditions that can be dealt with in an urgent care facility:

 Call 911 or go to the emergency room if you are in severe pain or your condition is endangering your life.
-To locate the nearest ER, search our find a doctor directory.
+To locate the nearest ER, search using Find a Doctor.

 Examples of medical emergencies: